Desdemona Chiang

-Desdemona Chiang is a Taiwan-born American theatre director, and co-artistic director of Azeotrope in Seattle, WA.
+Desdemona Chiang is a Taiwan-born American theatre director, and co-artistic director of Azeotrope in Seattle, Washington.
 Her directing credits include the Guthrie Theater, Alley Theatre, South Coast Repertory, Oregon Shakespeare Festival, Seattle Repertory Theatre, California Shakespeare Theater, Playmakers Repertory Company, and ACT Theatre.
 She directs in a variety of genres, including Shakespeare, new plays, and musicals.

 Early life

 Chiang was born in Taipei, Taiwan, and immigrated to California in the United States when she was three years old.
 She attended the University of California, Berkeley to study pre-medicine.
 She became interested in the theatre after taking an introduction to acting class, and graduated with a double major in Biology and Theatre.
 In 2009, she earned a Master of Fine Arts Degree in Theatre Directing at the University of Washington School of Drama.

 Career

 In 2010, Chiang co-founded Azeotrope with her graduate school colleague Richard Nguyen Sloniker, to create theatre focused on stories about invisible and marginalized people.
 Their production, Sound by Don Nguyen, was a bilingual show performed in American Sign Language and spoken English, and featured a mixed ensemble of deaf and hearing actors.
 Chiang co-directed with Seattle-based deaf actor Howie Seago.

 Some of Chiang's productions include a re-imagined The Winter's Tale at the Oregon Shakespeare Festival set in Dynastic China and New World America featuring an Asian American and multicultural cast, As You Like It at California Shakespeare Theater where the forest of Arden is transformed into an urban jungle, and a modern-day setting of The Crucible at PlayMakers Repertory Company.
 She has also directed at numerous regional theatres across America, including the Alley Theatre in Houston, Guthrie Theatre in Minneapolis, and South Coast Repertory in Costa Mesa, CA.

 In 2016, Chiang received the Vilcek Foundation's Award for Creative Promise in Theatre.